Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. Select "Onboarding" to start the onboarding process and follow the steps below:

-   - Select operating system to start onboarding process: **Window 10**
+   - Select the operating system to start the onboarding process: **Windows 10**
    - Deployment method: **Local script (for up to 10 machines)**
    - Click **Download package**

     ![](../media/lab7-image8.png)

-1. Once downloading is completed click on **show on folder** icon.
+1. Once downloading is completed click on the **show on folder** icon.

    ![](../media/lab7-image9.png)

-1. On File Explorer, right click on the **DeviceComplianceOnboardingPackage** file and select extract all.
+1. On File Explorer, right-click on the **DeviceComplianceOnboardingPackage** file and select Extract All.

-1. On Extract Compressed zip folder, window with default location click on Extract.
+1. On the Extract Compressed zip folder, window with the default location click on Extract.

    >**Note**: You must enable device monitoring and onboard your endpoints before you can monitor and protect sensitive items on a device.
 Both of these actions are done in the Microsoft Purview compliance portal.